Rudel

 $config->save();

 Rudel will then create a scheduled backup for each app only when the most recent backup is older than the configured interval.
+That keeps the backup history useful without generating duplicate recovery points every hour.

 Retention